nanoporetech/katuali/docs/examples.rst

 Each step of a multi-step pipeline stores its outputs in a subdirectory of the previous stage.
-In this way, we can define a multistep-pipeline to basecall with guppy, assemble with canu, then polish with medaka, and finally run nanopolish by contructing the target:
+In this way, we can define a multistep-pipeline to basecall with guppy, assemble with canu, perform consensus with racon, and finally polish with medaka:

 .. code-block:: bash

-    katuali run1/basecall/guppy/canu_gsz_4.0M/medaka/nanopolish/consensus.fasta
+    katuali run1/basecall/guppy/canu_gsz_4.0M/racon/medaka/consensus.fasta

 This nested working directory stores the data in such a way that is it obvious what went into and out of each stage of the pipeline.